ingaciumac/hello-world/README.md

 First test repository

 Hi!
-I am a graphic designer who is trying to make its own website.
+I am a graphic designer and I am trying to make my own website.
 So, I am learning right now how to use such notions as "commit", "repository" and "branches".